Cork vs Rubber Underlayment: Reducing Sound & Value for Money

 #3 Added Benefits

-Cork and rubber underlayment can also reduce stress cracks caused by moisture in the air, which is great if you want to protect your flooring investment.
+Cork and rubber can also reduce stress cracks caused by moisture in the air, which is great if you want to protect your flooring investment.

-Both materials are also eco-friendly, durable, and resistant to mold and mildew.
-However, it’s worth noting that rubber underlayment can be more difficult to install and can have a noticeable smell, which is a bummer if you’re sensitive to odors.
+Cork and rubber underlayment are also eco-friendly, durable, and resistant to mold and mildew.
+However, it’s worth noting that rubber can be more difficult to install and have a noticeable smell, which is a bummer if you’re sensitive to odors.

-Overall, both cork and rubber underlayment are great options.
+Overall, both cork and rubber are great options.
 The ultimate decision will vary depending on your needs and preferences.